 The insurance company would’ve left me up shit creek without a paddle, that’s what would’ve happened.
 My fault of course, for checking the box; but I realised then that I needed to find a way to get insurance while already overseas that would suit my preferred flexible style of travel.

 Well, pretty much as soon as I asked the question, I found the answer.
 And if you’ve landed here by asking the same question, the answer is World Nomads.
 They’ll sell you a policy wherever you are, their website is nice and easy to use, and their customer service was excellent on the one occasion I needed it.
 Since losing that camera in Bangkok, every travel insurance policy I’ve bought has been from World Nomads.
 Don’t learn the same pricey lesson I did – if you need flexible insurance on the go, they can provide it.
 Get a quote:

 (Yes, this is a bit of a sales pitch – the above links to World Nomads are affiliate links, meaning that if you visit them via my links and make a purchase, 4corners7seas will receive a commission from World Nomads (this comes out of their profit margin at no extra cost to you).
-But I’m not linking to them just because I can get commissions; I’m linking to them because I use them, they’re awesome, and they answered my question about how to buy travel insurance when you’re already travelling – if that also answers your question, and I’ve helped you to find them, then I thank you in advance for any purchase you choose to make via the links on this page)
+But I’m not linking to them just because I can get commissions; I’m linking to them because I use them, they’re awesome, and they answered my question about how to buy travel insurance when you’re already travelling – if that also answers your question, and I’ve helped you to find them, please consider using my links.
+I thank you in advance should you choose to do so!)

 For more Thailand posts, click here